astro313/RXJ1131/WRITEUP/response.md

 We acknowledge that velocity offsets between BLR and NLR lines are quite common in Seyferts and quasars, but the offsets as large as that of RXJ1131 appear to be uncommon according to the distribution of offset among other AGN hosts (Richards+02, Bonning+07).
 To take into account the referee's comments, we have updated this section by including a brief discussion on other possible interpretations for the velocity offset (e.g. gas inflows, geometric effects), as outlined in detail by the referee.

 We agree with the referee that it is unlikely that all offsets in AGN lines are caused by black hole recoil.
-Considering the referee's comments, we have updated this section to as well discuss other possible scenarios.
-We only discuss the possibility of a recoil black hole as one of the interpretations for the velocity offset, given that
+Considering the referee's comments, we have updated this section to discuss other possible scenarios as well.
+We only discuss the recoiling black hole as one of the possibility interpretations for the velocity offset, given that
-    i) the magnitude of the offset in RXJ1131 (>700 km/s) appears to be an outlier in the distribution of offset found for large samples of QSOs (Richards+02, Bonning+07) ii) RXJ1131 appears to have a high BH spin parameter (a > 0.9; Reis+14)    iii) recoiling BHs are expected theoretically from hierarchical model of galaxy evolution.
+i) the magnitude of the offset in RXJ1131 (>700 km/s) appears to be an outlier in the distribution of offset found for large samples of QSOs (Richards+02, Bonning+07). ii) RXJ1131 appears to have a high BH spin parameter (a > 0.9; Reis+14). iii) recoiling BHs are expected theoretically from hierarchical model of galaxy evolution.

 3)
 The BH displacement estimated by the referee (~few 10kpc) has been shown to be theoretically possible in the absence of dynamical friction (Bonning+07, Loeb 2007).
-However, Loeb 2007 has showed that at low ejection speeds of a few hundred km/s, the recoil is expected to be damped by the external gravitational potential of the galaxy, dynamical friction against background stars, dark matter, and gas, thereby limiting the BH displacement and is likely to bring it back to the center of its host galaxy within a few dynamical times (Madau & Quataert 04, Boylan-Kolchin+04, Guedes+11).
+However, Loeb 2007 has shown that at low ejection speeds of a few hundred km/s, the recoil is expected to be damped by the external gravitational potential of the galaxy, dynamical friction against background stars, dark matter, and gas, thereby limiting the BH displacement and is likely to bring it back to the center of its host galaxy within a few dynamical times (Madau & Quataert 04, Boylan-Kolchin+04, Guedes+11).